 DAY: Icy Strait / Cross Sound: Before you do anything, look out the window.
 From kelp-lined channels to hemlock and spruce forests, every inch of this far northwest corner is worth exploring.
 And if the tides are right, head out in the skiff with one of the guides for a closer exploration of the rugged shore.
 Seals and sea lions haul out on rocky outcroppings, resting before they disappear in the water to search for food.
 Whatever you do—wilderness trekking, skiffing, or paddling—your expedition team guides the way.
 (BLD)

 DAY 3: Glacier Bay National Park: This crown jewel of America’s national parks covers 3.3 million acres (that’s a tad smaller than the state of Connecticut).
 Let that sink in.
 Most visitors see the same sliver of the park as everyone else.
 Not you.
 You’re going the furthest and exploring parts that 99% of visitors never go to.
-And you have three days to do it.
+And you have two days to do it.
 Get started!
 Taylor Bay sea stacks and rocky shores make for good adventure.
 Or hike the outwash field of glaciers winding down the Fairweather Mountain Range.
 The cool breeze off the nearby snow and icefields is energizing.
 If you motor over to Dundas Bay, keep your eye out for bears, humpbacks, and if you’re lucky, a wolf sighting.
 Kayak the bay.
 Bushwhack into the forest.
 Discover Glacier Bay outback.
 (BLD)

 DAY 4: Glacier Bay National Park: Your camera’s memory card needs plenty of room.
 A National Park ranger comes aboard joining your adventures in Glacier Bay.
 South Marble Island is abuzz with activity.
 Rare sea birds, black oystercatchers, and orange-beaked tufted puffins can’t be missed.
 A colony of raucous sea lions adds to the hubbub.
 They add a distinct aroma to the air, too.
 Tucking into silent Tidal Inlet—the stomping grounds for bears, wolves, mountain goats, eagles—the backdrop is spectacular.
 At the end of the western-most arm of the bay sits Margerie and Grand Pacific Glaciers.
 And possible views of glacial calving.
 Step on deck with the ranger and take it all in.
 (BLD)